Who's obsessed with seaglass?

 Then there are the cobalt and cornflower blues falling in behind those, which are always a treat and getting on the rare side.

-Teals, pinks, yellows and grays are are all very rare and can be hard to find.
+Teals, pinks, yellows and grays are all very rare and can be hard to find... some beaches, like the below pictured beach in Portugal, teals were quite common.

 And last but not least, orange and red are the highest prized colors of sea glass.
 They are super rare and a good piece could sell for $100 right off the beach!
 To whom?
 A seaglass jewelry maker or a seaglass fanatic.